lnaegele/PSwag/README.md

 ?>
 ```

-In this example, path variables are used for GET and DELETE endpoints.
-When specified, PSwag tries to automatically map path variables to method parameters of target method by name.
-If there isn't, it will add an additional input of type string to swagger - however, its value will never be passed to target function then.

 When calling index.php/swagger, this is what we'll finally get:

 ![image](https://github.com/lnaegele/PSwag/assets/2114595/14c56bb3-196a-456b-8607-8892a23aaa0d)

+## Path variables

+In above example, path variables are used for GET and DELETE endpoints.
+When specified, PSwag tries to automatically map path variables to parameters of the target method by searching for the same variable name.
+When executing the endpoint, the value for this path variable will be passed to the method parameter with that same name.
+If there isn't such a parameter, the value will actually be ignored and not passed to the method.

+Swagger UI shows dedicated input fields for path variables.
+Because original data fields (query params or dto properties) would be duplicated with parameter mapping mentioned above, PSwag removes them from original data fields.
+Example: Endpoint ```/pet/{petId}``` uses value provided for path variable ```petId``` as value for method parameter ```int $petId```, and there will be no additional input field for it anymore.
+PSwag tries to automatically derive the value type from the method signature (in this example ```int```) and will set it as type for its corresponding path variable.

 ## Authentication